-- invest up to 30% of the pools' assets in Canadian securities; - invest up to 10% of the pools' assets in securities of other investment funds, including domestic and foreign exchange-traded funds and other collective investment funds managed by the Manager, as permitted by applicable exemptive relief (see "Specific Information About Each of the Mutual Funds Described in this Document What does the fund invest in?"); - use warrants and derivatives such as options, futures, forward contracts and swaps to: - hedge against losses from changes in prices of the pool's investments and from exposure to foreign currencies; and/or - o gain exposure to individual securities and markets instead of buying the securities directly; - enter into securities lending transactions, repurchase transactions and reverse repurchase transactions, to the extent permitted by the securities regulations, to earn additional income for the pools; and/or - temporarily invest most or all of their assets in cash and/or cash-equivalent securities for strategic reasons or in the event of adverse market, economic and/or political conditions.
+- invest up to 10% of the pools' assets in securities of other investment funds, including domestic and foreign exchange-traded funds, as permitted by applicable exemptive relief (see "Specific Information About Each of the Mutual Funds Described in this Document What does the fund invest in?" and "Exemptions and Approvals" in Part A of the simplified prospectus); - use warrants and derivatives such as options, futures, forward contracts and swaps to: - hedge against losses from changes in prices of the pool's investments and from exposure to foreign currencies; and/or - gain exposure to individual securities and markets instead of buying the securities directly to generate additional returns; - enter into securities lending transactions, repurchase transactions and reverse repurchase transactions, to the extent permitted by the securities regulations, to earn additional income for the pools (see "Specific Information About Each of the Mutual Funds Described in this Document What does the fund invest in? - How the funds engage in securities lending transactions"); and/or - temporarily invest most or all of its assets in cash and/or cash-equivalent securities for strategic reasons or in the event of adverse market, economic and/or political conditions.

 The underlying pools also may engage in short selling as permitted by securities regulations.
 In determining whether securities of a particular issuer should be sold short, the portfolio adviser uses the same analysis that is described above for deciding whether to purchase the securities.
 Each underlying pool will engage in short selling as a complement to its other investment strategies and to enhance the pool's returns.
+For a more detailed description of short selling and the limits within which the pool may engage in short selling, please refer to "Specific Information About Each of the Mutual Funds Described in this Document - What does the fund invest in? - How the funds engage in short selling".